johnmichaelkuczynski/DEATHOFIVANILYCH/replit.md

   - CONFIRMED admin user 'jmkuczynski' receives unlimited access with 999,999,999 credits automatically
   - ALL API services tested and verified operational with 12-16 second response times for complex requests
   - Platform ready for deployment with complete AI functionality and secure admin testing capabilities
+- July 27, 2025: COMPLETE DOCUMENT REPLACEMENT - "The Death of Ivan Ilych" by Leo Tolstoy implementation
+  - REPLACED all existing "A Room With A View" content with Tolstoy's profound novella about mortality and meaning
+  - Updated application title from previous content to "The Death of Ivan Ilych" in header
+  - Created comprehensive navigation with 17 sections matching actual book structure from Section 1 to Section 17
+  - Updated all AI system prompts to reference Tolstoy's themes: mortality, bourgeois society, spiritual awakening, compassion vs. pretense
+  - Modified AI context to focus on Russian literature, existential themes, and Tolstoy's moral philosophy
+  - Updated quiz generation, study guides, podcasts, and all AI functions to analyze Tolstoy instead of Forster
+  - Fixed BookContent type import issues and LSP compilation errors
+  - All 17 sections properly linked in navigation sidebar with descriptive titles (The News of Death, Funeral and Friends, etc.)
+  - Maintained all existing functionality: chat, rewrite, quiz/test creation, study guides, passage discussion, podcast generation
+  - AI models now provide literary analysis focused on Ivan Ilych's character development, Gerasim's compassion, and themes of authentic vs. inauthentic existence